Severe weather terminology (Canada): Warning categories

 Alerts are typically updated every six hours, except for mesoscale/summer severe weather alerts which are updated when necessary.

 Weather warnings

 Weather watches and warnings are issued when potentially hazardous weather is occurring or is forecast for the short term period.

 Note: Nunavik, Quebec only participates in two types of weather warnings: Extreme Cold Warnings and Wind Warnings.
-All other watches and warnings are not issued in this region of the country.
+No other types of watches or warnings are issued in this region of the country.